'Lion King' Puppet Technician Arrested After Allegedly Printing 3D Gun At Theater

 As NPR's Camila Domonoske has reported, under federal law:

-"It's ... legal for Americans to make their own guns for personal use, as long as those guns set off metal detectors and show up on X-ray machines.
+"[It's legal] for Americans to make their own guns for personal use, as long as those guns set off metal detectors and show up on X-ray machines.
 If you're 3D printing part of a gun and using metal components for other parts, as some designs call for, no law is violated.

 "However, one of the Defense Distributed designs is virtually all plastic, except for a metal firing pin.
 Critics say that design will allow illegal, undetectable guns to proliferate.
-However, skeptics note that design is not very reliable compared to guns with metal parts."
+However, skeptics note that design is not very reliable compared with guns with metal parts."